serverpod/serverpod_docs/docs/06-concepts/11-authentication/01-setup.md

    ```

 - **Deprecated `signOut` Method**
-   The original `signOut` method is deprecated but can still be used to sign the user out from all devices.
-Using `signOutAllDevices` is recommended for better clarity and future support.
+   The original `signOut` method is deprecated.
+If the same behavior is desired, use `signOutAllDevices` instead.

    ```dart
    // Deprecated usage